Timely & Effective Care

 This report is based on information from Hospital Compare, a website created through the efforts of the Centers for Medicare & Medicaid Services (CMS), an agency of the U.S. Department of Health and Human Services (DHHS) along with the Hospital Quality Alliance (HQA).
 The HQA is a public-private collaboration established to promote reporting on hospital quality of care.

-Hospital Compare displays rates for Process of Care measures that show how often hospitals provide some of the care that is recommended for patients with a heart attack, heart failure, pneumonia, surgery, or children's asthma.
+Hospital Compare displays rates for Process of Care measures that show how often hospitals provide some of the care that is recommended for patients with cataract surgery, a colonoscopy, a heart attack, emergency department care, preventative care, a stroke, a blood clot, or childbirth.
 Hospitals voluntarily submit data from their medical records about the treatments their patients receive for these conditions, including patients with Medicare and those who do not have Medicare.

 Information about Hospital Performance